 In review, the Mercatus Center does not use emotional language in headlines or articles such as this: Strengthening the US Economy through a US-UK Trade Agreement.
 This article is properly sourced to highly credible sources such as the World Trade Organization, the Census Bureau and the US International Trade Commission.
 Story selection takes a strongly free-market position such as this: 0%: The Correct Corporate Tax Rate.
 This story is directly republished from The Hill.
-Mercatus also endorses Austrian Economic Theory, which is also known as anarcho-capitalism.
+Mercatus also endorses Austrian Economic Theory, with the Austrian School of Economics first coining the term anarcho-capitalism.

 When it comes to science, Mercatus is skeptical of Government based solutions for climate change, but does not deny that it is human caused and in line with the consensus of science.

 In general, Mercatus always favors Free-Market solutions, but is evidence based in their research.